-- 1. The first book of the series is told from Gen's perspective, the next two are written in the third person, and the fourth comes both from Sophos's viewpoint and that of an omniscient thirdperson narrator.
+- 1. The first book of the series is told from Gen's perspective, the next two are written in the third person, and the fourth comes both from Sophos's viewpoint and that of an omniscient third-person narrator.
+The fifth book is told from Kamet's first-person point of view.
 What are the advantages and limitations of each perspective?
 Which perspective do you think works better in relating these stories? - 2.
 At the beginning of the series, Eugenides, imprisoned in Sounis, swears to himself and his gods that if he ever gets out, he "would never never never take any risks that were so abysmally stupid again" (The Thief, p.
 1).
 Does he abide by this promise throughout the series?
 What sorts of risks does Gen take, and do they pay off?
 Does he risk just himself, or others as well?
 In your opinion, are some risks more worthwhile than others?
 At what point does a risk become "stupid"? - 3.
 Divine intervention is a motif throughout these novels.
 Do you think Eugenides could have become king without the support of his gods?
 How much do the gods interfere in his life, and how much can his accomplishments be attributed to him alone?
-In The Queen of Attolia, Eddis tells Eugenides, "If I am the pawn of the gods, it is because they know me so well, not because they make up my mind for me" (p.
+In The Queen of Attolia, Eddis tells Eugenides.
+"If I am the pawn of the gods, it is because they know me so well, not because they make up my mind for me" (p.
 171).
 What does she mean?
 Consider other stories or myths you've read in which gods interact with mortals.
 How do Eugenides's gods' actions compare? - 4.
 Eugenides has a reputation as a liar.
 Does he deserve it?
 How does he use the truth to mislead?
 Eddis says she "sometimes believe[s] his lies are the truth, but [she has] never mistaken his truth for a lie" (The Queen of Attolia, p.
-342).
+341).
 How can she tell the difference?
 How does Attolia initially respond to the things Eugenides says?
 Do her responses change after they are married? - 5.
 One of the ways Eugenides deceives people is by cultivating particular appearances.
 In The Thief, for example, the other characters see him as a lowborn, uneducated braggart.
 In The King of Attolia, he seems to be an inept, weak ruler.
 Why does he craft and maintain these façades, and why do people believe him?
-How does he use people's beliefs and expectations against them?
+How does he use people's beliefs and expectations against them? - 6.
+Which other characters share Gen's aptitude for misleading appearances?
+How does this deception serve their respective purposes?
+How much of your true self do you reveal to others?
+To what extent do you adapt your personality to the occasion?